 About me...

-I was a psychology and social sciences teacher for many years and now I am in the throes of a teaching and research career in HE.
+I was a psychology and social sciences teacher for many years and now I am in the throes of a leadership, teaching and research career in HE.
 I care passionately about education.
 This blog will show you why and how.

 Categories